mcheijink/firefly-iii-ai-categorize/README.md

 ## Privacy

-Please note that some details of the transactions will be sent to OpenAI as information to guess the category.
+Please note that some details of the transactions will be sent to the LLM as information to guess the category.

-These are:
+When using the OpenAI integration, the following fields are shared:

 - Transaction description
 - Name of transaction destination account
 - Names of all categories

+When using a self-hosted Ollama instance the following additional information is shared to improve the quality of the
+classification:

+- Transaction amount and currency
+- Transaction date
+- Source account name (if available)
+- Existing notes, payment references, linked bill and budget names
+- Tags already attached to the transaction

 ## Installation